WWE Judgment Day (2006)

-The 2006 Judgment Day was the eighth Judgment Day professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on May 21, 2006, at the US Airways Center in Phoenix, Arizona.
+The 2006 Judgment Day was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the eighth Judgment Day and took place on May 21, 2006, at the US Airways Center in Phoenix, Arizona, held exclusively for wrestlers from the promotion's SmackDown! brand division.
 It was the final Judgment Day to be brand-exclusive as following WrestleMania 23 the following year, brand-exclusive PPVs were discontinued.
-The event also featured the finals of the 2006 King of the Ring tournament.
+The event also featured the finals of the 2006 King of the Ring tournament, which was the first tournament held since 2002.

-In the main event, World Heavyweight Champion Rey Mysterio defeated John "Bradshaw" Layfield (JBL) following a Frog splash.
+In the main event, Rey Mysterio defeated John "Bradshaw" Layfield (JBL) following a Frog splash to retain the World Championship.
 One of the predominant matches on the undercard was Booker T versus Bobby Lashley in the finals of the King of the Ring tournament, which Booker won after interference from Finlay.
 Another primary match was Kurt Angle versus Mark Henry, which Henry won after Angle was counted out.

 Production

 Background

-The event was held at the US Airways Center in Phoenix, Arizona.
+The eighth Judgment Day was held at the US Airways Center in Phoenix, Arizona.

-Judgment Day was first held by World Wrestling Entertainment (WWE) as the 25th In Your House pay-per-view (PPV) in October 1998.
-It then returned in May 2000 as its own event, establishing Judgment Day as the promotion's annual May PPV.
-The 2006 event was the eighth event in the Judgment Day chronology and was held on May 21 at the US Airways Center in Phoenix, Arizona.
-Like the previous two years' events, it featured wrestlers exclusively from the SmackDown! brand.
+Judgment Day was a professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 25th In Your House PPV event in October 1998.
+Following the discontinuation of the In Your House series in February 1999, Judgment Day was reinstated in May 2000 as its own PPV event, establishing Judgment Day as the promotion's annual May PPV.
+The eighth event was held on May 21, 2006, at the US Airways Center in Phoenix, Arizona.
+Like the previous two years's events, it featured wrestlers exclusively from the SmackDown! brand.